mindnektar/apollo-augmented-hooks/CACHING.md

 }
 ```

 Just like when adding a todo, we modify the `todos` field by returning a new array - but this time, we need to filter the todo returned by the server from the list rather than append it.
-The problem is that each item in the `todos` array is not the actual todo in the cache, but the reference object (e.g. `{ __ref: 'Todo:36bad921-8fcf-4f33-9f29-0d3cd70205c8' }`), so we can't just that for the comparison with the mutation result's id.
-Instead, we can use the `readField` helper to get the `id` field from the actual cache item.
+The problem is that each item in the `todos` array is not the actual todo in the cache, but the reference object (e.g. `{ __ref: 'Todo:36bad921-8fcf-4f33-9f29-0d3cd70205c8' }`), so we can't just use that for the comparison with the mutation result's id.
+Instead, we'll have to use the `readField` helper to get the `id` field from the actual cache item.

 With `apollo-augmented-hooks`, we can simply use the `includeIf` helper again, which does the same thing internally: